Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 # I'm not sure yet if this means to launch a projectile or just to enable it.
 Attach LAUNCHER <boneNameOrId> <launcherParamName>

-# Creates a particle emitter, attached to a bone in the script entity.
+# Creates a particle emitter, attached to a bone in the script owner.
 Attach PARTICLE_EMITTER <boneNameOrId> <particleEmitterParamName>
 ```